swiftlang/swift-evolution/proposals/0311-task-locals.md

 > Note: In the original pitch it was proposed to allow detached tasks to be forced into inheriting task-local values.
 We have since decided that detached tasks shall be _fully detached_, and a new API to introduce "continue work asynchronously, with carrying priority and task-local values" will be introduced shortly.
 >
 > This new core primitive has been implemented here: [Add "async" operation for continuing work asynchronously. #37007](https://github.com/apple/swift/pull/37007), and will be pitched to Swift Evolution shortly.
-This section expressess its semantics in terms of the new construct.
+This section expresses its semantics in terms of the new construct.

 Sometimes it may be necessary to "continue work asynchronously" _without waiting_ for the result of such operation.

-Today there exists the `detach` operation which steps out of the realm of Structured Concurrency entirely, and may out-live it's calling scope entirely.
+Today there exists the `detach` operation which steps out of the realm of Structured Concurrency entirely, and may out-live its calling scope entirely.
 This is problematic for task-local values which are built and optimized entirely around the structured notion of child-tasks.
 Also, a detached task's purpose is to "start from a clean slate" (i.e. detach) from the context it was created from.
 In other words, detached tasks cannot and will not inherit task-local values (!).
 Much in the same way as they would not inherit the execution context or priority of the calling context.

 To illustrate the interaction of detached tasks and task-locals, consider the following example: